heremaps/xyz-showcase/README.md

-# XYZ Maps Showcase
+# XYZ Showcase

-This repository contains examples of maps with HERE XYZ: a location data storage and management solution.
+This repository contains examples of maps with HERE XYZ: a location data storage and management solution, as well as sample connector for Data Hub.

 To learn more about HERE XYZ, take a look at the [official website](https://explore.xyz.here.com) or [documentation](https://here.xyz).